autopkg/jps3-recipes/README.md

-LUMI AutoPkg Recipes
+LU AutoPkg Recipes
 ====================

-Recipes for AutoPkg not covered by others’ repos needed for support of LUMI client Macs.
+Recipes for AutoPkg not covered by others’ repos needed for support of Lehigh University client Macs.

-*Lehigh University Mac Imaging (LUMI)*